Tom Essaye Quoted in Yahoo Finance: “If AI goes south on us, tech will go.”

 Join hundreds of advisors from huge brokerage firms like Morgan Stanley, Merrill Lynch, Wells Fargo Advisors, Raymond James, and more!
 To start your quarterly subscription and see how The Sevens Report can help you grow your business, click here.

-Also, click here to view the full article on Webpronews.com published on August 15th, 2025.
+Also, click here to view the full video preview published on YouTube.com on December 29th, 2025.
 However, to see the Sevens Report’s full comments on the current market environment sign up here.

 If you want research that comes with no long term commitment, yet provides independent, value added, plain English analysis of complex macro topics, then begin your Sevens Report subscription today by clicking here.